AntonShevchuk/gotcha-template/SUPPORT.md

 # Support Page

-Welcome to the GOTCHA ("the Bot") support page!
+Welcome to the support page!
-Here you'll find information on how to get help with using the Bot.
+Here you'll find information on how to get help with using this Google Chat Bot ("the Bot").

 ## Frequently Asked Questions